Outdatedcandy92/BA3D-V1/README.md

-# Candy V1
+# BA3D-V1
-**Candy V1 is a WIP DIY 3D Printer fully made using off the shelf components** **THE PRINTER IS STILL WIP, THE FILES IN THIS REPOSITORY MIGHT NOT BE THE LATEST FILES**
+**BA3D-V1 is a WIP DIY 3D Printer fully made using off the shelf components** **THE PRINTER IS STILL WIP, THE FILES IN THIS REPOSITORY MIGHT NOT BE THE LATEST FILES**